alberto-castellano-mora/alberto-castellano-mora.github.io/README.md

 - In the left menu, click “Sitemaps”.
 - Under “Add a new sitemap”, enter: "*sitemap.xml*", (Google will automatically resolve it as https://alberto-castellano-mora.github.io/sitemap.xml).
 - Hit Submit.
 Google will start crawling it.
 You can check status later.
+- ⚠️ Google sometimes reports “could not be read” if the sitemap was recently updated.
+Wait a few hours and refresh the submission page.

 ### 4. Improve discoverability